 3 Now known as the Carnarvon Irrigation District By-laws 1962; citation changed (see note under bl.
 1).

 4 These by-laws contain an application provision concerning fees and charges for a period commencing before, or for a matter or thing done before, the by-laws came into operation.

-5 On the date as at which this compilation was prepared, the Water Services Legislation Amendment and Repeal Act 2012 s.
-199(a) had not come into operation.
-It reads as follows:

-199. Irrigation legislation repealed

-These written laws are repealed:

-(a) the Carnarvon Irrigation District By-laws 1962;